 Outdoor kitchens can do wonders for your home.
 Not only does it create a beautiful place for people to gather for parties and other events, but it can add value to your home.
-Overall, an outdoor kitchen, when done right, can be quite the worthy investment.
+Overall, an outdoor kitchen, when done right, can be quite a worthy investment.
 But, in order to get the best outdoor kitchen possible, you need to know: what makes a great outdoor kitchen?

 A great outdoor kitchen needs a few things: